Gerhard-Wonner/hello-world/README.md

 # hello-world
 My place to experiment with the features of Git and GitHub.
+Added this line for my first commit on the "main" branch.